paritytech/parity-bridge/README.md

 [they can use `ForeignBridge` as they would use any ERC20 token.](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md)

-to convert their `foreign` ERC20 into ether on `home` users can always call `ForeignBridge.transferHomeViaRelay(homeRecipientAddress, value)`.
+to convert their `foreign` ERC20 into ether on `home` users can always call `ForeignBridge.transferHomeViaRelay(homeRecipientAddress, value, homeGasPrice)`.

 `foreign` is assumed to use PoA (proof of authority) consensus. relays between the chains happen in a byzantine fault tolerant way using the authorities of `foreign`.